Holt railway station

-Holt railway station was a railway station, since closed and dismantled, that served the town of Holt in Norfolk, England.
+Holt railway station served the town of Holt in Norfolk, England.
 It was part of the Midland and Great Northern Joint Railway network, which spread over much of East Anglia, providing connections to Cromer, Norwich and Yarmouth.
-Closed in 1964, there are proposals to rebuild the line through the locality as part of an orbital railway scheme.
+The station was closed in 1964 and the site is now occupied by a main road.
+There are proposals to rebuild the line through the town, as part of an orbital railway scheme, and possibly a new station to serve the town.

 History

 Construction

 In 1880 and 1881, the Lynn & Fakenham Railway obtained successive Acts of Parliament authorising the construction of a line north from its Melton Constable station as far as Kelling Heath where it would fork: one branch heading to the north-west to reach the fishing port of Blakeney, whilst the second would proceed to the north-east to reach the coastal village of Sheringham and then Cromer.
 A new company – the Eastern & Midlands Railway – was formed to build the line.
 Construction began in April 1883 and later that year the rails had reached Holt, five miles from Melton Constable, but work on the station and yard did not begin until much later.
 Holt was to remain the line's northern terminus and only station until 1887 when it finally reached Cromer.
 The line to Blakeney was never built due to doubts over its viability.